mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 This document RECOMMENDS further experiments with the meeting structure.
 Often, only practical experience can answer open questions.
-A given meeting SHOULD only experiment with one major change at a time in order to be able to assess the Furthermore, the IESG SHOULD announce any such experiment in advance, so people can adjust to changes and potentially provide feedback.
+A given meeting SHOULD only experiment with one major change at a time in order to be able to assess the outcome correctly.
+Furthermore, the IESG SHOULD announce any such experiment in advance, so people can adjust to changes and potentially provide feedback.